-However, this isn’t random chance.
+However, this isn’t a random chance.
 It happens for good reasons.

 - Most mothers can only go about 5 hours at night without milk supply being affected.
-Baby needs to feed in order to keep supply levels up.
+The baby needs to feed in order to keep supply levels up.

 - The baby does need to double their size over four months – that takes a lot of calories and feeding!